 For instance, in the rock cycle, sand grains and (bio)minerals precipitated from seawater settle down on the seafloor, are compacted and metamorphosed into rocks (used to build pyramids), uplifted to form mountains and eroded into sand grains (used to make concrete) and dissolved minerals, ultimately reaching the ocean again.
 These cycles, taking place at the nanometre-scale as well as spanning geological deep-time, are intertwined with the evolution of life, yet go beyond spatial and temporal scales of the human perception.

 In the lab, I am growing my intuitions on precipitating (growing) minerals from solutions.
 Different polymorfs (shapes of crystals consisting of same elements, showing a different form/ crystal structure) emerge when changing the conditions of the solution: pH, temperature, presence of inhibitors and seeds.

-I'm studying how crystals grow and dissolve into various shapes as an analogy for many other systems in which shapes emerge and dissolve within an environment, such as bodies within the biosphere, thoughts and dreams within (interacting) minds and cities within landscapes.
-Within these processes, I am interested in the role of entropy, self-organization and attempts to exert control from within these systems.
+I'm studying how crystals grow and dissolve into various shapes, as an analogy for many other systems in which shapes emerge and decay within an environment, such as bodies within the biosphere, thoughts and dreams within (interacting) minds and cities within ecosystems.
+Within these processes, I am interested in the role of entropy, allowing self-organization and attempts to exert (artistic) control from within these systems.

 Above images: crystals grown out of breastmilk floating within a solution.